KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 4. Explanation the Theft of GCP credentials abuse case and its relation to the infrastructure → [video 4 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_wk1207ev)

 This video explains how the attack path is related to the infrastructure scheme.
-The video follows one path for the attack tree related to the Theft of GCP credentials abuse case — compromising IAM services.
+The video follows one path for the attack tree related to the Theft of GCP credentials abuse case,  compromising IAM services.
 The attack path is explained from the perspective of infrastructure modules.

 5. Explanation for a Log deletion abuse case and its relation to the infrastructure → [video 5 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_ak24jq0k)